danielperecz/data-structures-algorithms-and-oop/README.md

-# data-structures-and-algorithms
+# Data structures, algorithms, and OOP
-A repository for practicing data structures and algorithms.
+A repository for practicing data structures, algorithms and object-oriented programming principles.